Stop Suing Valve

 Key deadline: September 2, 2025 (passed)

 We are not seeking funding.
 We do not ask for donations or paid sign-ups.
 Any claims of fundraising in our name are not from us.
-This site and its logo were made with AI.
-We welcome voluntary support—by sharing the site, giving feedback, or contributing.
-No obligation.
-Contact: contact@stopsueingvalve.com.
+This site is open source and was made with AI.
+We welcome voluntary contributions—share the site, give feedback, or submit a pull request.